informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Cell-Lines.md

 If you do not see the parental cell line already in the system (by choosing _Data > Cell &amp; Animal Models > Parental Cell Lines_), you'll need to add it.

-From the navigation bar, choose _Create > Cell &amp; Animal Models > Parental Cell Lines_.
+From the navigation bar, choose _Internal > Cell &amp; Animal Models > Parental Cell Lines_.
 The Create Form for the parental cell line appears.

 ![Create parental cell line record]({{ "/assets/wiki_images/submitting-data/cell-lines-parental-create.png" | relative_url }})